Overview - The Media Production and Studies Internship - MDIA 4890

 - COMPENSATION.
 Interns may be paid a salary, expenses only, or serve voluntarily without pay, depending on the standard practice of the organization providing the internship opportunity.

 - ADVANCED APPROVAL & REGISTRATION.
-To ensure proper guidelines and credit, department policy does not permit students to receive credit retroactively for internships.
-Therefore, all internships must be approved by the MDIA Internship Coordinator and registered within the Department of Telecommunications BEFORE the internship work begins.
+To ensure proper guidelines and credit, policy does not permit students to receive credit retroactively for internships.
+Therefore, all internships must be approved by the MDIA Internship Coordinator and registered BEFORE the internship work begins.
 Approval is granted when the student submits the official Application for Approval of Internship form to the MDIA Internship Coordinator.

 - APPLICATION FOR APPROVAL OF INTERNSHIP.
 Before the internship begins, the student-intern and the professional supervisor must complete an Application for Approval of Internship.
 It is the student's responsibility to complete the form in its entirety, obtain all necessary signatures, attach an objective statement that explains the internship, and submit it for approval to the MDIA Internship Coordinator.